Professional track record

 What I do and what I've built

-My career has taken an unconventional path — from hotel operations across Spain and the Middle East, to frontend development, to leading engineering teams and building people systems from scratch.
-What connects it all is a tendency to build structure where there isn't any and to use technology to solve operational problems that spreadsheets and manual processes can't.
+My career has taken an unconventional path: from hotel operations across Spain and the Middle East, to frontend development, to leading engineering teams and building people systems from scratch.
+What connects it all is a tendency to build structure where there is not any and to use technology to solve operational problems that spreadsheets and manual processes cannot.

 2024 – present